 The abuse was so bad that one patient, who had tried to jump out of a second floor window, was then mocked by staff members.

 Andrew McDonnell, who works with adults with mental disabilities, labelled some of the examples seen on film as "torture".

-Dr Peter Carter, head of the Royal College of Nursing, said: "The sickening abuse revealed in this programme is more shocking than anything we could have imagined."'How could this happen?'
+Dr Peter Carter, head of the Royal College of Nursing, said: "The sickening abuse revealed in this programme is more shocking than anything we could have imagined."